 A contract is essentially an agreement for one or more parties to do (or not do) something in return for something of value.
-A contract can involve multiple parties or between companies and may involve anything from real estate to investments to gardening services.
+A contract can involve multiple parties or be between companies and may involve anything from real estate to investments to gardening services.
 Government agencies or individuals can also enter into an agreement.
 If a party doesn’t follow the terms, they may be found in breach of contract.

-For something to be classed as an agreement, an offer must be made and then accepted by the other party or parties, and without both the offer and acceptance, there is no agreement.
+For something to be classified as an agreement, an offer must be made and then accepted by the other party or parties, and without both the offer and acceptance, there is no agreement.
 However, on its own, an agreement doesn’t necessarily qualify as a contract.